kruize/autotune/tests/scripts/remote_monitoring_tests/scalability_test.md

    The test does the following:
    - Deploys kruize in non-CRD mode using the [deploy script](https://github.com/kruize/autotune/blob/master/deploy.sh) from the autotune repo
+   - Scales kruize replicas to 10
+   - Exposes kruize service
    - Creates a resource optimization performance profile using the [createPerformanceProfile API](/design/PerformanceProfileAPI.md)
-   - Exposes kruize service
    - Creates the specified no. of client threads that run in parallel, creating multiple experiments and uploading the metrics results for 15 days

 ## Prerequisites for running the tests: